 9ALFRED’S LAKSA @ iCOM Square

 This is perhaps the best Sarawak Laksa ever, and I must have it on a weekly basis.
-Located at Chopsticks at iCOM Square in Pending, the laksa broth is light and not too spicy, and the chicken meat is tender and nice.
-The laksa runs out very fast, and you will need to be in line by 10 AM if you want to enjoy their specials. *No photo of the stall as they have just recently relocated to iCOM Square*
+Located at Chopsticks at iCOM Square in Pending and also at their own stall just behind M-Hotels Kuching (near the river), the laksa broth is light and not too spicy, and the chicken meat is tender and nice.
+The laksa runs out very fast, and you will need to be in line by 10 AM if you want to enjoy their specials.
+Usually, the laksa is gone by 11AM, so you may want to hurry.
+[Location on Google Map]

 Below are some images of the different Laksa Sarawak we have featured here.